rsdoiel/antenna/libraries.md

 date: 2025-04-23, from: Association of Research Libraries News

-<p>Last Updated on April 24, 2025, 7:11 pm ET     John Pollitz’s journey into librarianship was anything but conventional.
-Initially pursuing academia as a photography student, he later completed...</p>
+<p>Last Updated on April 25, 2025, 4:51 pm ET John Pollitz’s journey into librarianship was anything but conventional.
+Initially pursuing academia as a photography student, he later completed a master’s...</p>
 <p>The post <a href="https://www.arl.org/blog/the-john-pollitz-story-turning-pages-changing-lives/">The John Pollitz Story: Turning Pages &#038; Changing Lives</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>